anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Creation theme.

 The addition of this creation-themed week means that 'Proper 3' in the RCL is not included (although the Gospel reading for Year A is almost the same).
-The Gospel readings from that week contain several famous sayings of Jesus:
+The Gospel readings from that week contain several famous sayings of Jesus: see the the [Appendix](#appendix-gospels) for Mark 2.13-22 and Luke 6.39-49.

-* Mark 2.13-22 ('I have come to call not the righteous but sinners ... new wine into old wineskins').
-The parallel passage in Luke 5.27-38 is also omitted, but the other parallel in Matthew 9.9-17 is partially included in Matthew 9.9-13, 18-26, and the gap could easily be filled.
-* Luke 6.39-49...
-  * 6.39 ('Can a blind person guide a blind person?'): see Matthew 15.14, which is included in Matthew 15.[10-20] 21-28.
-  * 6.40 ('A disciple is not above the teacher'): see John 13.16, which is included on Maundy Thursday.
-  * 6.41-42 ('speck ... log'): see Matthew 7.3-5, which is also omitted (last week's reading could be extended to this point).
-  * 6.43-44 ('tree is known by its fruit'): see Matthew 7.16, 18, 20, which could be included by extending the reading from 7.21-29 to begin at verse 16.
-  * 6.45 ('it is out of the abundance of the heart that the mouth speaks'): see Matthew 12.34-35 (which is omitted) and a near parallel in Mark 7.20-23, which is (mostly) included in Mark 7.1-8, 14, 15, 21-23.
-  * 6.46 ('Lord ... do what I say'): see Matthew 7.21, which is included in 7.21-29.
-  * 6.47-49 ('house ... without a foundation'): see Matthew 7.24-27, which is included in 7.21-29.

 Year A